libero/publisher/doc/adr/0001-use-micro-frontends.md

 ## Decision

-We will create separate services for individual, and groups of, pages, that will be exposed through a proxy to appear as a single service.
-The frontends are entirely independent, and can be not used or replaced entirely at will.
+We will create separate services for individual, and groups of, pages.
+The user will use a proxy to make them appear as a single service.
+The frontends are independent of each other, and are always optional.

 ## Consequences

-- A proxy (e.g. Nginx, Varnish) is required to route between the frontends.
-- Authentication knowledge will need to be shared between the frontends.
+- The frontends will need to share knowledge of authentication.
 - Each frontend will have its own assets.
-- Each frontend can be configured to know how to generate links to other frontends.
+- The user will need to configure each frontend so it knows how to generate links to other frontends.
+- The user can choose which frontends to use.
+- The user can add their own frontends as needed.

 [Spike]: https://github.com/libero/publisher/issues/371 "Spike for micro frontends architecture"